derbec/ternarytreap/example/README.md

 A command line app is in example/bin:

 * Demonstrates the key -> data relationship using different key transforms.
-* Shows how to add a custom data type containing title, description and timestamp.
 * Shows how the TernaryTreap is built and balanced.

 ## Usage: